simh/simh/README.md

     Separate TCP listening ports per line
     Outgoing connections per line (virtual Null Modem cable).
     Packet sending and reception semantics for simulated network device support using either TCP or UDP transport.
+    Input character rates reflect the natural character arrival time based on the line speed.

 #### Video Display Capabilities
 Added support for monochrome displays with optional keyboards and mice.
 The VAXstation QVSS device (VCB01) simulation uses this capability.
 Host platforms which have libSDL available can leverage this functionality.

 #### Asynchronous I/O
     * Disk and Tape I/O can be asynchronous.
 Asynchronous support exists